 |Module Leader||Dr Georgina Santos|

 The module focuses on poverty, development and urbanisation.
 It pays particular attention to potential policies to alleviate poverty and enhance development.
 Some of the questions that will be discussed include: What is economic development?
 What is human development?
 How do poor public health and education affect development and what can be done about these issues?
 Why are there fewer women than men in some countries and how can improving their status help development?
 Is there a role for microfinance?
-How can foreign aid help?
-What are the impacts or rural-urban migration?
+What are the impacts of rural-urban migration?
 What are the problems of the informal sector in cities?
 What are the impacts of inequality on urban spaces?
 How did cities originate and how are they changing?

-Students will gain knowledge and understanding of: (1) the differences between the concepts of poverty, inequality, economic development and human development and the measures and indicators that have been proposed; (2) the challenges of education, health and demography in developing countries; (3) the obstacles poor groups in developing countries face in order to access credit and insurance and the solutions that have been proposed; (4) the pros and cons of international aid; (5) the impacts of rural-urban migration in developing countries; (6) the problems of the co-existence of formal and informal sectors in urban areas in poor countries; (7) the origin of cities and their changing urban forms.
+Students will gain knowledge and understanding of: (1) the differences between the concepts of poverty, inequality, economic development and human development and the measures and indicators that have been proposed; (2) the challenges of education, health and gender inequality in developing countries; (3) the obstacles poor groups in developing countries face in order to access credit and insurance and the solutions that have been proposed; (4) the impacts of rural-urban migration in developing countries; (5) the problems of the co-existence of formal and informal sectors in urban areas in poor countries; (6) the origin of cities and their changing urban forms.